What is astral projection? A creature of the imagination, a game of the brain, or an alternative approach to reality?

 Sometimes we can have an out-of-body experience as the result of training and it can help us find information that will be useful in a very practical way in our lives.

 One of the most important benefits of astral projection is a thriving way of perceiving our lives.
 We do not see it simply as a material world, or just a physical body anymore.
 We understand that we are more than just a physical body.
 It is an important advantage, considering the materialistic way of life we have today.

 There are other advantages, such as the fact that we become more self-aware.
 Through the out-of-body experience, we begin to see ourselves in a broader context and acquire images from different cultures.
-Sometimes we can even discover our previous lives.
+Lindsay claims that sometimes we can even discover our previous lives.

-When we begin to consciously have out-of-body experiences, we see clearly that we have a soul, a spirit.
-We do believe that we have this existence that survives after physical death, and we will have another life in the future, after leaving this life.
-We can see it clearly as a result of these experiences.
+When we begin to intentionally have out-of-body experiences, we see clearly that we have a soul, a spirit.
+We start to believe that we have a soul that survives after physical death, and we will continue to exist even after leaving the physical world.
+We can see it clearly as a result of these experiences, claims Lindsay.